US readies for migrant influx as Covid-era border rules lapse

 Some migrants escaping economic and political turmoil have already arrived, frustrated by the years-long lack of a legal pathway, squeezing through the holes that pockmark the 3,100-kilometer (1,900-mile) border between the world's wealthiest country and its southern neighbor.

-In El Paso, people sleep on the streets, cowering from the sun under sheets, or sleeping on cardboard.
-Grubby children beg for change.
+In El Paso, people sleep on the streets, sheltering from the sun under sheets, or sleeping on cardboard.
+Children beg for change.

 "On the street we estimated somewhere between eight to 10,000 people," he said.